Azure/LAMP/CONTRIBUTE.md

-# Contributing to Moodle on Azure
+# Contributing to LAMP on Azure

 The TL;DR version is: